backstage/backstage/.changeset/stupid-insects-allow.md

 '@backstage/plugin-catalog-react': patch
 ---

-Fixed bug in EntityDisplayName where text was overflowing
+Fixed bug in `EntityDisplayName` where text was overflowing.